-Sauron was created by J. R. R. Tolkien for the novels The Hobbit and The Lord Of The Rings, his first comic appearance is Warren 1979 where he was penciled by Luis Berjemo.
+Sauron was created by J. R. R. Tolkien for the novels The Hobbit, The Lord Of The Rings and the Silmarillion.
+His first comic appearance is Warren 1979 where he was penciled by Luis Berjemo.

 Major Story Arcs